Some facts about Queen's College Cork

 - Bertram C. A. Windle was appointed President of QCC in 1904 – he was very much involved in the development of NUI and also the expansion of the College both physically and academically.
 During the period of his presidency several new departments were founded including Archaeology and Music, the Mardyke Sports Grounds were leased; the first student catering was begun; the first female professor Prof. Mary Ryan in 1910; etc.

-- In 1908 under the Irish Universities Act, two new Irish universities – the National University of Ireland and the Queen’s University of Belfast – were established.
-A new charter for Cork was issued on 2 December 1908 (the original is in UCC University Archives) changing the name of Queen’s College Cork to University College Cork (UCC).
-The first NUI degrees at UCC were awarded in May 1910, with the new mace being used at the second conferring in November of that year
+- In 1908 under the Irish Universities Act, the Royal University of Ireland (RUI) was dissolved.
+With this Act, two new Irish universities – the National University of Ireland and the Queen’s University of Belfast – were established.
+A new charter was issued on 2 December 1908 (original in University Archives) changing the name of Queen’s College Cork to University College Cork (UCC).